arangodb/docs/3.7/data-modeling-operational-factors.md

 yet committed.
 Furthermore, a transaction T does not see writes from other transactions, which have started, after T was started, even if they commit before the read of T happens.
-Finally, in the end, there is a total order on the set of all transactions, such that the state of the database is as if the *writes* of the transactions would have been executed in this order.
+Finally, in the end, there is a total order on the set of all transactions, so that the state of the database is as if the *writes* of the transactions would have been executed in this order.